Joint Statement of the 7th African Union-European Union Summit – A New Chapter in the AU-EU Partnership

 Document Introduction

-This document is the official Joint Declaration of the 7th African Union-European Union Summit held in Luanda, Angola, on 24-25 November 2025.
-The Summit coincides with the twenty-fifth anniversary of the AU-EU partnership, marking a quarter-century of strategic cooperation since the first Summit in Cairo in 2000.
-Signed by the Heads of State and Government of the AU and EU Member States, the declaration systematically reviews the achievements of the partnership, assesses current cooperation progress, and sets out an ambitious roadmap for deepening collaboration across multiple fields in the future.
+This document is the official joint declaration of the 7th African Union-European Union Summit held in Luanda, Angola, on November 24-25, 2025.
+This summit coincides with the 25th anniversary of the AU-EU partnership, marking a quarter-century journey of strategic cooperation since the first summit in Cairo in 2000.
+The declaration, jointly signed by the Heads of State and Government of AU and EU member states, systematically reviews the achievements of the partnership, assesses current progress in cooperation, and outlines an ambitious roadmap for deepening collaboration across multiple fields in the future.

-Finally, the declaration presents the common positions of both sides in the fields of "Strengthening Commitment to Multilateralism" and "Migration and Mobility."
-At the multilateral level, both sides agree to coordinate their positions in international forums, promoting the reform of an effective multilateral system with the United Nations at its core and based on international law, including reform of the UN Security Council.
-On climate change, they reaffirm their commitment to fully implementing the Paris Agreement and emphasize the urgency of mobilizing climate finance on a large scale for developing countries.
-On migration, both sides commit to deepening cooperation in a comprehensive and balanced manner, including combating migrant smuggling and human trafficking, strengthening border management, addressing the root causes of irregular migration, while promoting legal pathways for migration and mobility, and recognizing the positive contributions of diasporas.
+Finally, the declaration demonstrates shared positions on strengthening the commitment to multilateralism and on migration and mobility.
+At the multilateral level, both sides agreed to coordinate their positions in international forums and promote the reform of an effective multilateral system with the United Nations at its core, based on international law, including UN Security Council reform.
+On climate change, they reiterated their commitment to fully implementing the Paris Agreement and emphasized the urgency of mobilizing climate finance on a large scale for developing countries.
+On migration issues, both parties pledged to deepen cooperation in a comprehensive and balanced manner, including combating migrant smuggling and human trafficking, strengthening border management, addressing the root causes of irregular migration, while promoting legal pathways for migration and mobility, and recognizing the positive contributions of diasporas.

 This declaration is not only a document of political commitment but also a detailed action plan.
-It establishes a clear path for developing specific implementation plans through Senior Officials Meetings, updating joint monitoring reports, and establishing a permanent follow-up mechanism within the existing architecture (to support the Ministerial Follow-up Committee).
-This aims to ensure that commitments are translated into concrete results and lays the groundwork for assessing progress at the 8th Summit to be held in Brussels in 2026.
+It establishes a clear path for developing specific implementation plans through senior officials' meetings, updating joint monitoring reports, and establishing a permanent follow-up mechanism within existing structures (to support the Ministerial Follow-up Committee).
+This aims to ensure that all commitments translate into concrete results and lays the groundwork for assessing progress at the 8th Summit to be held in Brussels in 2026.